ShaunCurtis/Blazr.Demo.Components/Documents/Building-A-Base-Component-Library.md

 ## BlazrBaseComponent

-`BlazrBaseComponent` contains all the basic boiler plate code used by the components.
+`BlazrBaseComponent` contains all the basic boiler plate code used by components.
 It's abstract and doesn't implement `IComponent`: it doesn't need to.

 It contains many of the same private variables as `ComponentBase`.